GiovanniCardamone/fastify-autoroutes/docs/README.md

         └── world.js  => http://your-host/hello/world
 ```

-in this case, the plugin will recursivley scan any routes in directory and map it urls
+in this case, the plugin will recursively scan any routes in directory and map it urls

 > :warning: those two directory structure are **NOT** equivalent:
 >